Reus: Sport

-The city has a roller hockey team Reus Deportiu, one of the most important in Spain, and dispute the main league OK Liga.
+The city has a roller hockey team Reus Deportiu, outside of the main league, OK Liga.

 The association football team was CF Reus Deportiu.

 The Barcelona Dragons of the European League of Football plan to play their home games at the local Estadi Municipal.

 Tourism

-In recent years, tourism in Reus has expanded as more and more people come to the Costa Daurada region for their summer holidays or some winter sun.
+In recent years, tourism in Reus expanded as more and more people come to the Costa Daurada region.
 Nowadays, the largest group of tourists comes from Russia, followed by France and Holland.

-Reus is close to the resort town of Salou and one of Europe's biggest theme resort at PortAventura World.
-Tour companies and buses operate services to Reus from tourist destinations in the region such as Salou, La Pineda and Cambrils.
+Reus is close to the resort town of Salou and one of Europe's biggest theme resorts is at PortAventura World.
+Tour companies and buses operate services to Reus from tourist destinations in the region such as Salou, La Pineda, and Cambrils.

 The accommodation in Reus consists of small hotels, hostels, and major chained hotels owned by NH Hoteles and Hotusa Group.